sjiang95/Pytorch1.1.0-cc2.x/README.md

 This repo makes it possible to use cuda-capable pytorch v1.1.0 on old `Fermi` architecture GPU with cuda compute capability (cc) `2.x`.

+In the [PyTorch v1.1.0 release note](https://github.com/pytorch/pytorch/releases/tag/v1.1.0) cuda 8.0 is announced deprecated, which is misleading because what they really mean is PyTorch will not provide official build binaries for cuda 8.0 devices anymore.
+But since [PyTorch v1.1.0](https://github.com/pytorch/pytorch/tree/v1.1.0#from-source) still support to be built from source with cuda>=7.5,

 ## Motivation

   1. Have fun.